Cotalker/documentation/docs/documentation/admin/survey/components/multiple_choice.md

 <br/>

 ## 4. API Type {#api-type}
 Multiple choice surveys can also search for answers through an API request.
-Each time a user carries out a search when trying to respond the survey question, an API request is sent to the end-point with the search value.
+Each time a user carries out a search when trying to respond the survey question, an API request is sent to the endpoint with the search value.

 :::info
 This is an advanced feature that requires programming skills.